 Ergo blogging examples of my work.

 The other reason for blogging this work is that I'm a blogger.
 I have a socio-political blog.
-A health blog.
 A Twitter account I use to record personal health data.
 I'm the author of an hypothesis linking a theory of human personality to the brain.

 The question isn't why I should blog about my work.
 The question is: What took me so long?